Arthritis in the Hands

 • Muscle weakness around the joints

-Several options are available, depending on the type of arthritis that’s affecting your hands.
+Several treatment options are available, depending on the type of arthritis that’s affecting your hands.
 Your doctor at the Medex Diagnostic and Treatment Center may first suggest that you try heating pads and ice packs for the pain and inflammation.
 Massage for your hand joints may also be effective.

 Over-the-counter painkillers are useful for temporary pain management.
 When swelling and pain appear in tandem, non-steroidal anti-inflammatory drugs treat both.
 Your doctor may also prescribe: